You are viewing a story from harrypotterfanfiction.com

 'You will be sitting in alphabetical order.
 The seats that I put you in will be your seats for the remainder of the year as will the partner that you are assigned.
-Potion making is a complex art and one that will often require collaboration with other.
-As such you will be working closely with your partner, working together to make various potions.
-If you wish to gain a high level in your NEWTS you will need to learn to communicate effectively with your partner.
+Potion making is a complex art and one that will often require collaboration with others.
+As such you will be working closely with your partner, working together to make various solutions and antidotes.
+I suggest you make friends with them as to succeed in my class you will need communication and trust.

 Professor Haven summoned a register and started to read through it, beginning with Hannah Abbott, assigning her a seat at the front of the class beside a Hufflepuff from Ginny’s year that I didn’t know As Professor Haven continued to assign people to seats; Terty Boot and Lavender Brown were next.
 I quickly did the maths in my head let out a small groan as I realised who my partner would be.
-I barely had time to adjust to the idea when Professor Haven called out my name and pointed to a seat near to the front of the classroom, at the opposite side from Hannah.
+I barely had time to reject the idea when Professor Haven called out my name and pointed to a seat at the front of the classroom, at the opposite side from Hannah.
 I began to gather my books together when she said my partner's name.